s191102g/api-service-nodejs/README.md

 - Database Migrations, a technique to help us keep our database changes under control.
 Database migration is the process of transforming data between various states without any human interaction.
 This process will allow us to track changes between schema updates.

-- API controllers order should be arranged in turn according to GET, POST, PUT, PATCH, DELETE.
-- The function order should be arranged in turn according to find, get, check, create, update, delete, remove.
-- The query param (url-path?param1=&param2=) will be a string value, if you want to get another type (boolean, number,...), you need to parse them with decorator like `@IsBoolean()` into QueryInput object.
-- If we use the table inheritance then we shouldn't use the enum type for parent table in database schema, with the logic code is still good.
-- Refer the joining relations document to have the best practice: https://github.com/typeorm/typeorm/blob/master/docs/select-query-builder.md#joining-relations
-- With TypeORM version < 0.3.0, there is a bug `Cannot read property 'databaseName' of undefined` when we use `join` + `orderBy` together, please follow this issue in [here](https://github.com/typeorm/typeorm/issues/4270).
-Temporary [solution](https://github.com/typeorm/typeorm/issues/747#issuecomment-519553920)